farihakhan/STAT545-hw-khan-fariha/hw_02/hw02_gapminder.md

 ## 5   Oceania        1994794        8874672       20434176
 ```

-For each continent, explore which countries have the highest and lowest population
+Here I added a second categorical variable and looked to find which country had the lowest and highest population per given continent.

 ```r
 gapminder %>%